 I left the bamboo sieve in for another 3 more days to collect the rest of the wine.

 Although I didn’t manage to get 1 bottle of wine for each kg of rice as it is normally expected, it was still a great success to have gotten almost 4.5 bottles for my first attempt on making delicious Chinese yellow rice wine!

 I gave a bottle of my “first fruit” to mum and dad and a bottle to my sister, and they were very well pleased with my effort.
-I’m now planning on making chicken in homemade rice wine for dinner one night… hmmm, yummy and I can’t wait!
+I am now planning on making chicken in homemade rice wine a.k.a drunken chicken for dinner one night… hmmm, yummy and I cannot wait!